Q: Who will be eligible to vote in the March 20 Primary Election?

 Q: When do I have to show ID to vote?

 You do not need ID if you are already registered to vote AND your signature matches the one on file AND there are no questions about your registration.
 However, there are times when you do need identification, such as registering to vote or updating the name or address on your registration in person when you go to vote.

 Q: Do I have to declare a political party in order to vote in the March 20 Primary?

 Yes.
-Under the law in Illinois, voters in a Primary Election only vote on one ballot that lists the candidates for one party.
-Voters are free to stick with or switch parties from election to election, and selections in the Primary do not affect how a person may vote in the November General Election.
-Please note, if you select a 'non partisan' ballot, that ballot will contain no candidates, no offices and only whatever local referenda questions based on where you live.
+Under the law in Illinois, voters in a Primary Election only vote on one ballot that lists the candidates for that one party.
+Voters are free to stick with or switch parties from election to election, and selections in the Primary do not affect how a person may vote in any future elections.
+Please note, if you select a 'non-partisan' ballot, that ballot will contain no candidates, no offices and only whatever local referenda questions based on where you live.

 Q: If I make a mistake while voting, can I correct it?